 http_access allow all http_port 3128 intercept

-http_access parameter should ideally be narrowed down as described in the Squid documentation, but to eliminate potential errors we will permit anything to access the proxy.
+http_access parameter should ideally be narrowed down as described in the Squid documentation, but to eliminate potential errors, we will permit anything to access the proxy at this point.

 http_port states which port Squid will listen at, for which we keep the default

 3128.
 We will redirect traffic to this port using

 intercept is needed to make Squid act as a transparent proxy.

 Nothing else is necessary for a working configuration as of the time of writing this post, unlike what some other tutorials may lead you to believe.
 Note that in its current state, there will be a warning printed in the Squid logs whenever it’s started, stemming from the fact that a non-transparent port is not open.
 If you’d like to silence that, you can have Squid listen at a vacant port by adding e.g.

 This should be it for the Squid configuration!
 Make sure to check if it’s working, as described earlier in the post.
 If it’s not, good places to start are the